prebid/prebid.github.io/dev-docs/modules/userId.md

 LiveIntent ID solution provides a user identifier based on our graph which is driven by publisher email business (e.g. updates, newsletters, and subscriptions).

-### Registering your own first party cookie space that is not PubCommonId
+### Registering your own first party cookie space

-In order for you to take advantage of the user id resolution in cookie challenged environments like iOS, you need to sync your first party cookie universe with us.
-For urther information please reach out to peoplebased@liveintent.com.
+In order for you to take advantage of the user id resolution in cookie-challenged environments like iOS, you need to sync your first party cookie universe with us.
+For further information please reach out to peoplebased@liveintent.com.

 ### LiveIntent ID configuration